noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

  The bright and modern interior of Jojo's house as well as the colorful streets become a grotesque juxtaposition to the events occurring within them.
 When we see Jojo's mother lifeless in the town center, the color subtly disappears from the world, subconsciously highlighting the magnitude of the loss to viewers, and the climax of consequences that his mother endured for doing "what they could."
 ![[Pasted image 20250222153724.png]]

-*   **Compare/contrast it with the novel: Does it challenge, reinforce, or expand the discussion on sacrifice?**

 Evidently, just like 'Schindler's Ark', physical sacrifice is a major theme in 'Jojo Rabbit'.
 Another example of this is when, facing almost certain death after being defeated in battle by the invading Americans, Captain K pulls a ruse on them and manages to convince them that Jojo is Jewish by spitting on him and telling the soldiers that he '\[doesn't\] know \[that\] **dirty** Jew'.
 Sealing his own fate and expediting his own death, Captain K sacrifices his own life for the sake of Jojo's.